bradtm/capyai/Episide02/README.md

 # RAG Media Query System

-A Python-based Retrieval-Augmented Generation (RAG) system that processes various media files (audio, text, PDFs) and enables natural language querying of their content using OpenAI's GPT models and embedding technology.
+A Python-based Retrieval-Augmented Generation (RAG) system that processes various media files (audio, video, text, PDFs) and enables natural language querying of their content using OpenAI's GPT models and embedding technology.

 ## What It Does

 This system:
-- **Processes multiple media formats**: MP3, WAV, TXT, and PDF documents
+- **Processes multiple media formats**: Audio (MP3, WAV), Video (MP4, AVI, MOV, MKV, WEBM, FLV, M4V, 3GP), TXT, and PDF documents
-- **Transcribes audio**: Uses OpenAI Whisper to convert audio files to text transcripts
+- **Transcribes audio and video**: Uses OpenAI Whisper to convert audio/video files to text transcripts
 - **Extracts text**: Extracts readable text from PDFs
 - **Creates searchable knowledge base**: Splits content into chunks and generates embeddings for semantic search
 - **Answers questions**: Uses RAG to find relevant content and generate answers using GPT-3.5-turbo